 Iglesia de la Cartuja, Valldemossa

-One of Valldemossa’s dry-stone buildings
+One of Valldemossa’s many dry-stone buildings

 Stone building and windows, Valldemossa